RadiologyInfo - The radiology information resource for patients

 • Recovery time is brief and patients can soon resume their usual activities.

-• No radiation remains in a patient's body after an x-ray examination.
+• No radiation stays in your body after an x-ray exam.

-• X-rays usually have no side effects in the diagnostic range.
+• X-rays usually have no side effects in the typical diagnostic range for this exam.

 Risks